L3MON4D3/LuaSnip/DOC.md

 <!-- panvimdoc-ignore-end -->

-In the above example the text inside the insertNodes is higlighted in green if they were not yet visited, in blue once they were, and red while they are.
+In the above example, the text inside the insertNodes is higlighted in green if they were not yet visited, in blue once they were, and red while they are.
 The virtual text "virtual text!!" is visible as long as the snippet is active.